heybradharris/GitClient/README.md

 # Class

-Allowers user to view git commit changes for a specific repository.
+Allows user to view git commit changes for a specific repository.